cerner/terra-ui/src/terra-dev-site/contributing/DeveloperWorkflow.c.contributing.md

 ## Running Jest Tests

-For Terra UI, we use [Jest](https://jestjs.io/) for testing, including unit tests for functionality and snapshot testing for components.
+We use [Jest](https://jestjs.io/) for testing, including unit tests and snapshot testing for components.

 Run the following command in the root directory to run Jest for all packages.